 This concentration is intended for students with a background in finance and who are interested in developing depth in their knowledge.
 It is also appropriate for those students who are considering a Master of Science in Finance degree as a dual degree.
-Finance (16 quarter credit hours):
+Finance (12 quarter credit hours):

-MBA 520 Leadership and Business Ethics in the Global Environment (4)\

-MBA 651 Financial Management (4)\

 MSA 604 Theory and Practice of Financial Reporting (4)

 MSF 646 Fixed Income Securities (4)

 MSF 647 Behavioral Finance (4)

+MBA 651 Financial Management (4)\

 MSF 653 Investment Theory and Portfolio Management (4)

 MSF 656 Investment Analysis (4)

 MSF 658 Derivative and Risk Management (4)

 \Required

 Forensic Accounting:

 The concentration in Forensic Accounting is intended for students with a background in accounting and are interested in additional coursework necessary to prepare for the CPA exam or CFE exam.
 It is also appropriate for those students who are considering an M.S. in Accountancy as a dual degree.

-Forensic Accounting (16 quarter credit hours):
+Forensic Accounting (12 quarter credit hours):

-MBA 520 Leadership and Business Ethics in the Global Environment (4)\

 MSA 606 Forensic Accounting (4)

 MSA 607 Fraud Examination (4)

-MBA/MSA 608 Fraud and the Legal Environment (4)
+MSA 608 Fraud and the Legal Environment (4)

 MSA/MIS 609 Computer Fraud (4)

 MSA/MIS 616 Information Systems Auditing (4)

-\Required

 Health Care:

 This concentration lays a foundation for a graduate degree in Business Analytics with an emphasis on health care.
 It is important for business analytics and health care professionals to effectively manage and apply appropriate tools to solve problems specific to health care.
 This concentration is also appropriate for students considering an M.P.H. degree as a dual degree.

-Health Care (16 quarter credit hours):
+Health Care (12 quarter credit hours):

-MIS 648 Information Management in Health Care (2)

-MIS 649 Advanced Topics in Health Information Systems Management (2)
+MPH 601 Behavioral and Social Aspects of Public Health (4)

 MPH 602 Public Health System (4)\

-MPH 603 Ethical and Political Issues (4)\
+MPH 604 Epidemiology (4)

+MPH 605 Environmental Health (4)

 MPH 606 Methods of Research in Public Health (4)

+MPH 607 Community Health Analysis (4)

+MPH 610 Health Policy (4)

+MPH 611 Biology of Public Health (4)

+MPH 662 Management of Health Services Organizations (4)

+MPH 680 The Business of Health Care (4)

+MPH 690 Supervised Field Experience in Public Health (6)

 \Required

 Management Information Systems:

 The current competitive environment in business, health care and other settings relies on information resources to manage day-to-day operations as well as to plan long-term strategies.
 For many organizations, substantive competitive advantage is directly associated with the creative application of information technology.

-Management Information Systems (16 quarter credit hours):
+Management Information Systems (12 quarter credit hours):

-MBA 520 Leadership and Business Ethics in the Global Environment (4)\

 MIS 546 Systems Analysis and Design (4)

-MIS 654 Enterprise-wide Information Systems (4)

 MIS 655 Computer and Network Security (4)

 MIS 656 Information Systems Security (4)

 MIS 657 E-Commerce (4)

-MIS 677 Decision Support and Knowledge-based Systems (4)

-\Required

 Marketing:

 This concentration is for students interested in a broad range of skills in marketing or more focused skills in data analysis for direct mail, advertising and strategic marketing communications.
 Roles in marketing management, planning and agency marketing are enhanced with this concentration.
-Marketing (16 quarter credit hours):
+Marketing (12 quarter credit hours):